-Maine is very visited in the Summer.
-Coastal cities like Portland, Ogunquit and Kannebunkenport (near New Hampshire), or Belfast and Bar Harbor (edging the Acadian National Park) are massively visited.
+Maine is a popular summer destination.
+Coastal cities like Portland, Ogunquit and Kannebunkenport (near New Hampshire), or Belfast and Bar Harbor (edging the Acadian National Park) are major travel destinations.

-Other Maine sites - mainly its large forests and numerous lakes - are scarcely visited and largely unknown, partly because of the harsh climate associated to Maine's inland and north.
+Other sites - mainly its large forests and numerous lakes - are largely unknown, partly because of the harsh climate of Maine's inland and north.

 Best time to visit Maine

 MAIN GEOGRAPHICAL REFERENCES

 The main coastal city, and a top tourist destination: see Portland